viamrobotics/docs/docs/use-cases/sensor-data-visualize.md

 {{< /tablestep >}}
 {{% tablestep %}}

-**4. Use visualization tools for dashboards**
+**4. Use Grafana for dashboards**

+With your data connection established, you can then build dashboards that provide insight into your data.

+You can query your captured data within a Grafana dashboard using either {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}}.
+See the [guide on querying sensor data](/use-cases/sensor-data-query/) for more information.

-Some third-party visualization tools support the ability to directly query your data within their platform to generate more granular visualizations of specific data.
+Grafana additionally supports the ability to directly [query and transform your data](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/) within a dashboard to generate more granular visualizations of specific data.
 You might use this functionality to visualize only a single day's metrics, limit the visualization to a select machine or component, or to isolate an outlier in your reported data, for example.

-While every third-party tool is different, you would generally query your data using either {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}}.
-See the [guide on querying sensor data](/use-cases/sensor-data-query/) for more information.

 <!-- markdownlint-disable-file MD034 -->